bralf/mark-help/README.md

 ## Version 0.4 instructions:

+**Requirements:**

+- Python 3.X
+- xlxswriter package for Python (can be installed with pip or conda): https://anaconda.org/anaconda/xlsxwriter
+- The ability to run bash scripts (.sh files).

+**Instructions:**

 1. Download submission folders and gradesheet (in csv format) from Moodle/Engage.
 2. Put the submission folders in a folder called “1-Unmarked".
-3. Run "./preprocess.sh" in the terminal.
-4. Make sure the parameters are correct in make-mark-sheet.py.
-5. Make sure the master csv file is named "master.csv".
-It is advised to delete non-submissions from here and sort by Participant ID.
+3. Make sure the master csv file that you downloaded from Moodle/Engage is named "master.csv", and in the same folder that "1-Unmarked is in.
+It is advised to delete rows with non-submissions from here and sort the spreadsheet by Participant ID.
+4. Run "./preprocess.sh" in the terminal.
+5. You should now have a folder "2-Flat" containing all the pdfs, with filenames prefixed with the participant ID, and "PartIDs.txt" which is a text file listing all the participant IDs.
+6. Make sure the parameters are correct in make-mark-sheet.py, in particular the question numbers saved to the "questions" variable near the top of the .py file (these might be obtainable from a previous run of the unit, if applicable).
-5. Run "python make-mark-sheet.py" in the terminal.
+7. Run "python make-mark-sheet.py" in the terminal.
-7. Mark, entering grades and feedback into the sheet corresponding to each student ID.
+8. Mark, entering grades and feedback into the sheet corresponding to each student ID.
 9. Copy and past the mark and feedback columns from the 'master' sheet of "grades.xlxs" to "master.csv".
 10. Upload the "master.csv" to Moodle/Engage.